-If the ridge position is specified as ventilated, the top edge of the underlay should be set, laid and fixed down with clout nails to each rafter at dimensions set by the ridge system manufacturer.
+The ridge position must be ventilated, and the top edge of the underlay should be set, laid and fixed down with clout nails to each rafter at dimensions set by the ridge system manufacturer.
 The membrane should not impede or restrict the required/specified air flow requirement.